Can I learn SEO on my own?

 As you can tell, I know nothing about fly fishing.
 But it is a good learning experience because since I know nothing, these would be some of the questions I would ask to start.
 Which makes them a good idea to write about since someone wanting to learn about this topic is an ideal person that you may want visiting your website.

-Step Three: Get rid of the notion that you can’t compete against heavily established websites
+Step Two: Get rid of the notion that you can’t compete against heavily established websites

 I will not tell you that many websites already have a distinct advantage of having years of credibility and a following built up behind them.
 Many websites have hundreds and even thousands of pages built describing every topic imaginable around their subject.
 Google has picked up on so many signals that there are absolute giants in some industries that overwhelmingly dominate their niche.
 But not completely.